syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 #### Segmented foreground

-The foreground of the ProgressBar column can be displayed with a segmented appearance by using the property given below.
+The foreground of the ProgressBar column can be displayed with a segmented appearance by using the [AllowForegroundSegments](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Styles.ProgressBarCellStyleInfo~AllowForegroundSegments.html) property.

 {% tabs %}
 {% highlight c# %}